YaleTHz/nelly/README.md

 ### Geometry Specification

 The next portion of the input file gives the geometries for the sample and reference.
-Each of these geometries consists of an array of layers, each containing fields for the name of the layer, the thickness of the layer in microns (`d`), and the (complex) refractive index of the layer (`n`).
+Each of these geometries consists of an array of layers, each containing fields for the name of the layer, the thickness of the layer in micrometers (`d`), and the (complex) refractive index of the layer (`n`).
 The name is included only for clarity--it is not used in the program.
 There are a number of options for specifying the refractive index:

 * `"solve"` (denoting the layer whose refractive index we're solving for)
 * A number (including complex values)
 * A path to a file containing the frequency-by-frequency refractive index.
-This must be in the csv format, with the first column denoting the frequency (in THz), the second column giving the real part, and the (optional) third column giving the imaginary part.
+The code accepts files in the csv format, with the first column denoting the frequency (in THz), the second column giving the real part, and the (optional) third column giving the imaginary part.
+Other formats may work as well, provided they follow this general format and are compatible with MATLAB's `importdata` function.

 If the reference is not specified, it is assumed to be air (with the same thickness as the sample).